Class el.AudioBuffer

 Parameters:

-- nframes integer Number of samples in each channel
+- nframes int Number of samples in each channel

 Returns: